DavidNash2024/Win32xx/samples/MDIFrameDemo/Readme.txt

 In this project we have the following different types of MDI children available:
  - A simple view window which displays some text
- - A window which will be initally displayed as maximised
+ - A window which will be initially displayed as maximised
  - A window displaying rectangles drawn on the device context
  - A RichText view window
  - A ListView view window